 What are Transaction-based Indices?

 Transaction-based indices refer to a mode of monitoring the performance of the commercial real estate market.
 Such indices are rare since the acquisition of property is a personal endeavor.
-Appraisal-based indices are the most common form of indices since, to some extent, investors are obliged to revalue assets they hold.
+Appraisal-based indices are the most common form of indices since, to some extent, investors are obliged to revalue the assets they hold.
 Consequently, the appraisal-based index gives lagged and smoothed price estimates in the market.

 - Transaction-based indices are computed by evaluating the average price of recently sold commercial real estate property in a given period.